 - 1 teaspoon dried thyme

-- 2 cups fresh okra, cut into bite-sized pieces
+- 2 cups fresh okra sliced into bite-sized coins

 Cajun Seasoning